wireless-broadband-alliance/wba-openroaming-portal/docs/INSTALATION.md

 The `CORS_ALLOW_ORIGIN` regex allows requests from `localhost` or `127.0.0.1` during local development.
 Adjust it based on your deployment needs, and make sure to not use the default value from the sample in a production environment.

+### 🛑 Important Geolite Note 🛑

+ ⚠️ **GeoLite2 is mandatory for a complete project installation**

+GeoLite2 is important for personalizing the user experience based on their location.
+It allows us to identify the user's region from their IP address, helping us adjust content, set cookies properly, and comply with local laws, such as the GDPR.
+By using GeoLite2, we ensure that our application delivers relevant content and respects privacy and cookie consent regulations.

 ### 🛑 Important Security Note after Installation 🛑